-In Australia, it is the responsibility of the tax payer or organisation to follow their legal obligations to the Australian Taxation Office (ATO).
-This is required by the legislation administered by the Commissioner of Taxation (‘Commissioner’), who’s role is to ensure the compliance of taxation laws with penalties and prosecutions.
+In Australia, the individual taxpayer or organisation is responsible for following their legal obligations to the Australian Taxation Office (ATO).
+This is required by the legislation administered by the Commissioner of Taxation (‘Commissioner’), whose role is to ensure the compliance of taxation laws with penalties and prosecutions for non-compliance.

 The Main Taxation Offences

-The main legislature concerning taxation offences are the Income Tax Assessment Act of 1936, the Taxation Administration Act of 1953, the Fringe Benefits Tax Assessment of 1986 and the Sales Tax Assessment of 1992.
+The main legislation concerning taxation offences are the Income Tax Assessment Act of 1936, the Taxation Administration Act of 1953, the Fringe Benefits Tax Assessment of 1986 and the Sales Tax Assessment of 1992 and a New Tax System (Goods and Services TAX) Act 1999.

 More specifically, taxation offences include:

-- failure to lodge taxation returns or activity statements (BAS)
+- Failing to lodge taxation returns or activity statements (BAS)

-- failure to pay tax or remit the tax deduction of employees
+- Failing to pay tax or remit the tax deduction of employees.